razziel89/mdslw/README.md

 - Insert a line break after every character that ends a sentence, but keep indents in lists and enumerations in tact.
 - Collapse all consecutive whitespace into a single space.
-  While doing so, preserve both [non-breaking spaces][wiki nbsp] and linebreaks that are preceded by a [non-breaking space][wiki nbsp].
+  While doing so, preserve both [non-breaking spaces] and linebreaks that are preceded by [non-breaking spaces].
 - Before line wrapping, replace all spaces in link texts by non-breaking spaces.
-- Wrap lines that are longer than the maximum line width (80 characters by default) without splitting words or splitting at [non-breaking spaces][wiki nbsp] while also keeping indents in tact.
+- Wrap lines that are longer than the maximum line width (80 characters by default) without splitting words or splitting at [non-breaking spaces] while also keeping indents in tact.

 In contrast to most other tools the author could find, `mdslw` does not parse the entire document into an internal data structure just to render it back